Himangi Mittal

 • Aug 2021: Journal paper accepted in PAA (in collaboration with Robert Bosch, India).

-• Feb 2021: Accepted as a MSR student at CMU for Fall 2021.
+• Feb 2021: Accepted as a Master of Science in Robotics (MSR) student at Carnegie Mellon University for Fall 2021.

 • July 2020: Presented a short paper at RSS Workshop on Self-Supervised Robot Learning 2020.